open-mmlab/mmpose/projects/uniformer/README.md

 2. Download Pretrained Weights

-In order to either running inferences or training on the `uniformer pose estimation` project, you have to download the original Uniformer pretrained weights on ImageNet1k dataset and the weights trained for the downstream pose estimation task.
-The original ImageNet1k weights are hosted on SenseTime's [huggingface repository](https://huggingface.co/Sense-X/uniformer_image) and the pose estimation weights can be downloaded according to the [official README](https://github.com/Sense-X/UniFormer/tree/main/pose_estimation)
+To either run inferences or train on the `uniformer pose estimation` project, you have to download the original Uniformer pretrained weights on the ImageNet1k dataset and the weights trained for the downstream pose estimation task.
+The original ImageNet1k weights are hosted on SenseTime's [huggingface repository](https://huggingface.co/Sense-X/uniformer_image), and the downstream pose estimation task weights are hosted either on Google Drive or Baiduyun.
+We have uploaded them to the OpenMMLab download URLs, allowing users to use them without burden.
+For example, you can take a look at [`td-hm_uniformer-b-8xb128-210e_coco-256x192.py`](./configs/td-hm_uniformer-b-8xb128-210e_coco-256x192.py#62), the corresponding pretrained weight URL is already here and when the training or testing process starts, the weight will be automatically downloaded to your device.
+For the downstream task weights, you can get their URLs from the [benchmark result table](#results).

-Once you have the weights downloaded, you can move them to the ideal places and update the corresponding paths in the [config files](./configs/) and the main [uniformer.py](./models/uniformer.py)

 ### Inference